 The department offers four courses that are open to students with no prior training in anthropology.
 They are General Anthropology (ANTH 101), which introduces the student to all four sub-fields of the discipline; Cultural Anthropology (ANTH 111), Biological Anthropology (ANTH 115) and Archeology and Human Evolution (ANTH 112).
 Either Anthropology 101 or 111 can be taken as a prerequisite for upper level courses in Cultural Anthropology; Anthropology 112 or 115 serves as a prerequisite for further study in Biological Anthropology; Cultural Anthropology generally requires that students write papers in addition to taking examinations; requirements vary in other courses.
 Students interested in exploring the major may choose from 101 or 111.
 Consult the department chair before registering for more advanced courses.

 In order to major in anthropology, a student must take 10 courses and complete a semester of study off-campus.
 A student may petition the department to be exempted from the study abroad requirement.
-The courses taken must include Anth 111 (Cultural Anthropology) or Anth 101 (General Anthropology), Anth 230 (Ethnographic Interviewing), Anth 487 (Theory in Anthropology) and Anth 490 (Senior Seminar) plus six electives.
+The courses taken must include Anth 111 (Cultural Anthropology) or Anth 101 (General Anthropology), Anth 230 (Ethnographic Interviewing), Anth 487 (Theory in Anthropology), one course selected from among Anth 112, 115, 240 or 340 (the Biological Anthropology requirement) and Anth 490 (Senior Seminar) plus five electives.
 Students wishing to major should consult with a member of the department.